oopilyk/stringr/demo-script.md

 ## Demo Talking Points

-### "Why RallyStrings?"
+### "Why Stringr?"
 > *"Tennis players often struggle to find reliable, nearby stringers.
 Traditional pro shops have limited hours and high prices.
-RallyStrings creates a marketplace connecting players with local home stringers who can offer competitive prices and faster turnaround."*
+Stringr creates a marketplace connecting players with local home stringers who can offer competitive prices and faster turnaround."*

 ### "The Technology"
 > *"Built with modern web technologies - Next.js frontend, Supabase backend, and designed for both web and mobile.
 The monorepo structure allows us to share components and business logic across platforms."*